Physics-Phreak/Physics-Phreak/README.md

 # Hi there 👋

-My Name is Physics Phreak, a 14yr old programming enthusiast who wants to become a physicist<br>
+My Name is Anubhav, a 14yr old programming enthusiast who wants to become a physicist<br>

 **My spellings are terrible, so please dont mind if I mispell anything** <br>